Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 array([1, 3, 5, 7, 9])
 ```

-Often one will see the `mask` written directly in the index, like
+Often, one will see the `mask` written directly in the index, like

 ```py
 >>> a[(a > 0) & (a % 2 == 1)]
 array([1, 3, 5, 7, 9])
 ```

-Suppose we wanted to set these elements of `a` to `-100` (i.e., to "mask" them
+Suppose we want to set these elements of `a` to `-100` (i.e., to "mask" them
 out).
-This can be easily done with an indexing assignment[^indexing-assignment-footnote]:
+This can be done easily with an indexing
+assignment[^indexing-assignment-footnote]:

 [^indexing-assignment-footnote]: All the indexing rules discussed in this
     guide apply when the indexed array is on the left-hand side of an `=`